Gra-ach/RESTFileTransfer/README.md

 # RESTFileTransfer
 Example of how to transfer files using RESTful services
-The motivation and the explanations are avaiable in these articles in Developer Commnunity:
+The motivation and the explanations are available in these articles in Developer Commnunity:
 [Transferring Files via REST to Store in a Property, Part 1](https://community.intersystems.com/post/transferring-files-rest-store-property-part-1)
 [Transferring Files via REST to Store in a Property, Part 2](https://community.intersystems.com/post/transferring-files-rest-store-property-part-2)